I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Interest on Unpaid Taxes

-Interest on unpaid taxes accrues from the original due date, typically April 15, and compounds daily.
+The IRS charges interest from the original due date, typically April 15, until the unpaid balance is fully paid, and compounds daily.
 For instance, the interest rate for the first two quarters of 2024 is 8%.
+These interest charges keep growing over time, unlike penalties, which have statutory limits.
 Delaying payment increases interest accumulation, raising your overall tax liability.

 Even if you qualify for Currently Not Collectible status, interest continues to accrue.
 Penalty abatement can reduce interest, which is calculated on the total amount including penalties.
 Address unpaid taxes promptly to minimize additional costs.